sngo103/ai-MTA-Trip-Planner/README.md

 ### By Team Wish Upon A*
 ### Anton Goretsky, Samantha Ngo, Daniel Rozenzaft

-For our project proposal and project timeline, please see the associated pdfs.
+For our current plans, issues, and features, please see notes.txt